 The standards for patient care and medical services in Bangladesh may differ from your home country.
 Bangladesh has both public and private health sectors.
 Medical care throughout the country does not meet international standards.
 Most of the country’s healthcare professionals work in privately-run clinics in major cities.
 However, the private sector is not well-regulated and healthcare practitioners may have limited formal training.
 The public sector lacks supplies and is understaffed with a shortage of physicians and a severe shortage of nurses.
 Healthcare in remote areas is extremely limited and most of the population relies on informal and unlicensed healthcare providers such as traditional healers and faith-based healers.

 In the event of a medical emergency, contact your travel health insurance company immediately.
 Hospitals in Bangladesh typically require upfront payment in cash or credit card, regardless if you have travel health insurance.
 Due to limited healthcare services, medical evacuation to Thailand is common.
-Ensure that you have accessible funds to cover upfront fees and adequate travel health insurance and evacuation coverage to reimburse you and cover any additional medical costs.
+Ensure that you have accessible funds to cover upfront fees and adequate travel health insurance, including evacuation.
 Before you depart, check with your insurer about the extent of their coverage in Bangladesh.

 Essential medications may be unavailable in hospitals and pharmacies, and special medications may be difficult to find.
 The country has a shortage of trained pharmacists and patients are rarely counselled on how to use their prescribed medication.
 There is limited regulation of medicines in Bangladesh so products may be expired or sub-standard.
 Avoid buying medications from markets or unlicensed pharmacies, as fake medication is a common concern.